 Quantitative approaches to multicellular dynamics in plant development

-Throughout plant development, cells grow, divide and become different from one another to form tissues and organs that perform specific functions.
-This process results from the interplay of cell signalling, mediated by gene regulatory networks and hormonal transport, and mechanical cues, together with the integration of environmental signals such as temperature and light.
-We still have a limited quantitative understanding of the complex multicellular dynamics that occur in developing plant tissues, and how such dynamics result in reproducible developmental outcomes.
+Throughout plant development, cells grow, divide, and differentiate to form tissues and organs that perform specific functions.
+This process results from the interplay of cell signalling (mediated by gene regulatory networks and hormone transport) and mechanical cues, in response to environmental signals (e.g., temperature and light).
+However, we still have a limited quantitative understanding of the complex multicellular dynamics that occur in developing plant tissues, as well as how these dynamics lead to reproducible developmental outcomes.

 Dynamics of cellular patterning

-In developing tissues, initially equivalent cells become different from each other, and form tissues that contain different cell types.
-The arrangement of different cell types is called a cellular pattern.
-In our group, we are studying how complex cellular patterns are formed in different developmental contexts as a result of the interplay of cell signalling and growth.
+In developing tissues, cells that are initially indistinguishable from one another differentiate and form tissues containing different cell types.
+The arrangement of these different cell types is referred to as a cellular pattern.
+We study how complex cellular patterns are formed in different plant tissues as a result of the interplay between cell signalling, cell growth, and cell division.

 Dynamics of developmental transitions

-Plants undergo striking developmental transitions throughout development, such as seed germination or floral induction.
-These processes can be understood as rich multicellular dynamic systems that are continuously modulated by environmental cues.
-Little is known about the dynamics of the key regulators of these complex developmental processes at the single-cell and multicellular levels.
+Plants undergo fundamental developmental transitions such as seed germination or the initiation of flowering, known as the floral transition.
+These processes can be understood as multicellular dynamical systems that undergo important dynamic changes due to their exposure to environmental cues.
+However, little is known about the dynamics of the key regulators of these complex developmental processes at the single-cell and multicellular levels.

 Selected publications